 - Dynamic Entry: Panchito enters with a joyful howl and guns blazing in the most dynamic fashion possible.

 - The End: The finale involves a Bullfight with Donald as the bull made out of fireworks.
-José sets the fireworks off with his cigar, which then spell out "Fin", "Fim" and "The End", highlighting the multiculturalism theme of the movie.
+José sets the fireworks off with his cigar, which then spell out "Fin", "Fim" and "The End", highlighting the multiculturalism theme.

 - Everything's Better with Penguins: Yes, there is a penguin.